 To further motivate employees, Ellis introduced quarterly challenges.
 In one, employees were asked to ‘catch’ coworkers exhibiting a core value, and submit the story through a branded landing page.

-The campaign is still in its early days, but there’s been a palpable change across the organization.
+The campaign caused a palpable change across the organization.
 Employees recognize a friendlier tone in the hallways, they’re stopping to engage with signage and, most importantly, submitting stories about their coworker’s support and selflessness.